Olechka525/BQA-Olha_Naruzhnykh_CSharp/README.md

  -'Config_harder' class contains env's variables and uses json file source, registration, getter for the values.
  -'Config' class contains system variables, constants.

+ Program class is used to verify results for Config_Easy and Config_Hareder class.

 ## Tests module
 This module includes all tests.
 GitHub folder was added.
 This GitHub folder consists of 2 folder: